laurensgroeneveld/dotfiles/README.md

    curl https://raw.githubusercontent.com/laurensgroeneveld/dotfiles/HEAD/ssh.sh | sh -s "<your-email-address>"
    ```

-3. Clone this repo to `~/.dotfiles` with:
+3. Copy the SSH key by running

     ```zsh
+    pbcopy < ~/.ssh/id_ed25519.pub
+    ```

+4. Clone this repo to `~/.dotfiles` with:

+    ```zsh
     git clone git@github.com:laurensgroeneveld/dotfiles.git ~/.dotfiles
     ```

-4. Run the installation with:
+5. Run the installation with:

     ```zsh
     ~/.dotfiles/fresh.sh
     ```
+    This will install Oh My Zsh the first time.

+6. Restart Terminal or open a new window for the Oh My Zsh configuration to take effect, and run the install script a second time.

-5. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
-6. Restart your computer to finalize the process
+8. Restart your computer to finalize the process

 Your Mac is now ready to use!